willowtreeapps/ukor/README.md

 ```

 ## Constants
-Each flavor can contain a `constants.yaml`.
-The strings defined in this file will be added to any `.xml` or `.brs` source files.
-You can identify the string based on its path in the yaml file.
-The constants file is idea behind the constants file is similar to Android resource files.

-### Example
-constants.yaml
+Each flavor can contain string resources specified in the `YAML` format by providing `constants.yaml` file.
+Strings can be referenced by their path specified in any `.xml` or `.brs` source files.
+For example,

+Given a `constants.yaml` file:
 ```
 strings:
   contactSupport: 'contact support at 555-555-5555'
-  login:
+  login: 'Hello Roku'
     signIn: 'Sign in now!'
 ```

-source file (brs)
+Strings can be references in a `*.brs` file using the following interpolation syntax `@{ <your_resource_here> }`.
+For example,

 ```
 supportLabel.text = "@{strings.contactSupport}"
 loginLabel.text = "@{strings.login.signIn}"
 ```

-final built source file (brs)
+The final generated `*.brs` source file will have the strings inlined like so.

 ```
 supportLabel.text = "contact support at 555-555-555"
 loginLabel.text = "Sign in now!"